-The most comprehensive measure of the effectiveness of our services is through the renewal rates of our customers.
-They have a choice in service providers so they must believe they are getting value commensurate with the cost of our services.
+The most comprehensive measure of the effectiveness of our services is through the high renewal rates of our customers, who have a choice in service providers.

 Quality of Research

 Glass Lewis is dedicated to supporting the creation and preservation of long-term shareholder value through best-in-class proxy voting solutions and high quality, independent analysis of governance, environmental, social, finance, accounting, legal, and reputational risks at public companies worldwide.